leon4rd/test/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## Our wedding was so beautiful, even the cake was in tiers.